skakri/django-unstructured/docs/installation.rst

 satisfied by installing ``python-imaging``, however Pillow is not!
 On later versions of Ubuntu (tested on 13.10), Pillow is satisfied, but PIL is not.
 But since PIL no longer compiles on later releases of Ubuntu, we have opted to use Pillow.
-The alternative would be that django-wiki's requirements would be installed and silently fail (i.e. PIL from pip compiles on Ubuntu 13+ but finds no system libraries for image processing).
+The alternative would be that wiki-base's requirements would be installed and silently fail (i.e. PIL from pip compiles on Ubuntu 13+ but finds no system libraries for image processing).